 The techniques that Ragin developed have opened a new field of comparative methodology.
 His methodological alternative has been called both a revolutionary campaign against conventional research methods, and its opposite, an approach that raises the olive branch between the two camps by combining their best elements.
 Whether revolutionary or conciliatory, colleague Howard Becker says that Ragin's techniques, "speak to questions we all have."

 Ragin's ideas and applications are used broadly across the social sciences today, as well as by researchers in many other fields.
-They are applied in medical, organizational, and electrical engineering research.
+They are applied in medical, organizational, and engineering research.
 His methods are taught as part of the standard curriculum at many universities across North America and Europe, and a growing number in Asia.
-Top journals regularly publish articles using his methods.
+Top journals regularly publish articles using his methods (http://compasss.org/bibliography/).

-His other books on social science methodology include Issues and Alternatives in Comparative Social Research (1991), What Is a Case?
-Exploring the Foundations of Social Research (with Howard S. Becker, 1992), Constructing Social Research: The Unity and Diversity of Method (1994; second edition with Lisa Amoroso, 2010), Configurational Comparative Methods: Qualitative Comparative Analysis and Related Techniques (with Benoît Rihoux, 2009) and Handbook of Case Based Methods (with David Byrne, 2009).
-Ragin's work has been published in numerous languages, including French, Spanish, Russian, Chinese, Korean, Japanese, Norwegian, Slovenian, and Persian.
+Ragin's other books on social science methodology include Issues and Alternatives in Comparative Social Research (1991), What Is a Case?
+Exploring the Foundations of Social Research (with Howard S. Becker, 1992), Constructing Social Research: The Unity and Diversity of Method (1994; third edition with Lisa Amoroso, 2018), Configurational Comparative Methods: Qualitative Comparative Analysis and Related Techniques (with Benoit Rihoux, 2009) and Handbook of Case Based Methods (with David Byrne, 2009).
+Ragin's work has been translated into numerous languages, including French, Spanish, Russian, Chinese, Korean, Japanese, Norwegian, Slovenian, and Persian.